-Lorex Wireless Camera Problem #1: No picture or Signal
+Lorex Wireless Camera Problem #1: No picture Or Signal

 You install everything, hook up the wires, turn on your Lorex home security system and hope to see some action.
 Nothing!

-- Make sure all cables are attached to a DVR or TV.
+- …make sure all cables are attached to a DVR or TV?

-Lorex Wireless Camera Problem #2: Competing Signals
+Common Problem #2: Competing Signals

 This way, your security system won’t have to compete for bandwidth will all your other devices.
 It’s easier than you might think to set this up.
-Basically, you just need to get that aforementioned dual band router and follow the set-up instructions that come along with it.
+Basically, you just need to get that aforementioned dual band router (here is one we highly recommend) and follow the set-up instructions that come along with it.

-Lorex Wireless Camera Problem #3: Poor Picture at Night
+Issue #3: Poor Picture At Night

-If your goal is to see what’s going on outside, it’s recommended that you install the camera outside!
-However, it’s best to install it somewhere protected from the elements, such as under an eavestrough.
-Although they are outdoor cameras, they aren’t built to withstand a beating from the weather.
+If your goal is to see what’s going on outside, it’s recommended that you install the camera outside.
+Just make sure to install it somewhere protected from the elements, such as under an eaves trough.
+Although they are outdoor cameras, you don’t want them to take a beating from the weather.